 - TOTALData Encryption – Encrypt all mobile app data, in-app preferences, string and resources.

-- OS Integrity – Detect when a device was Jailbroken/Rooted and prevent installation of Fused app.
+- OS Integrity – Detect when a device was Jailbroken/Rooted and prevent installation of the secured app.

-- Secure Communication – Add Trusted Session Inspection, an advanced MiTM solution that also verifies the SSL connection to the Fused app.
+- Secure Communication – Appdome MitM prevention verifies the SSL/TLS connection to the secured app.

-- Privacy -Govern Copy/Paste protection, blur the application screen, Prevent keyloggers and add in-app pincode/FaceID/fingerprint to the Fused app.
+- Privacy -Govern Copy/Paste protection, blur the application screen, Prevent keyloggers and add in-app Pincode/FaceID/fingerprint to the secured app.

-- TOTALCode Obfuscation – Obfuscate all native and non-native mobile app code.
+- TOTALCode Obfuscation – Obfuscate native and non-native mobile app code.

 And finally, every app built on Appdome automatically gets advanced app hardening with ONEShield by Appdome.
 ONEShield includes anti-debugging, anti-reversing, app integrity/structure scanning, obfuscation and more.